suraj-0401/AcmeCrop/README.md

 The routing system is powered by React Router 6:

 - `client/pages/Index.tsx` represents the home page.
-- Routes are defined in `client/App.tsx` using the `react-router-dom` import
+- Routes are defined in `client/App.tsx` using the `react-router-dom` import.
-- Route files are located in the `client/pages/` directory
+- Route files are located in the `client/pages/` directory.

 For example, routes can be defined with: